 Jobsplus has numerous services which can assist job seekers in their search for employment.

-- Register and create a profile on the Jobsplus Website – Once you register as a website user you will have access to a number of tools, including an online search for vacancies and access to Jobsplus guidance services.
+- Sign up and create a profile on the Jobsplus Website – Once you register as a website user you will have access to a number of tools, including an online search for vacancies and access to Jobsplus guidance services.

-- Alternatively, you may opt for job search guidance by:
+Alternatively, you may opt for job search guidance.

 - Register with Jobsplus – Anyone who is unemployed and actively seeking employment should register for work with Jobsplus.